Computational fluid dynamics (CFD) modeling software packages for data centers, electronics cooling and general flow systems.

 A Family of Software Tools for Comprehensive Simulation of the Vacuum Arc Remelting (VAR) and Electroslag Remelting (ESR) Processes

 MeltFlow-VAR and MeltFlow-ESR utilize advanced process-specific CFD models for detailed and efficient analysis of the flow, thermal, and electromagnetic phenomena to predict the pool evolution, thermal history, segregation, and metallurgical structure in the ingot produced.
 The user interfaces enable easy specification of process conditions and extensive visualization of results.
-Leading specialty metal companies worldwide are using these tools for cost-effective process design to produce superior quality ingots of superalloys, steels, and titanium alloys.
+Leading specialty metals companies are using these tools for cost-effective process improvement to produce superior quality ingots of superalloys, steels, and titanium alloys.